Skip to main content

 Feedback and Decisions

-Once the final options are decided upon and prioritised these should be presented, together with recommendations, to the appropriate Commissioner.
+Once the final options are decided upon and prioritised these should be presented, together with recommendations, to the appropriate Lead Volunteer.
 They in turn, should then present the information and recommendations to the appropriate decision-making body.

-The decision-making body for changes to the boundaries of a Scout District is the relevant County/Area Trustee Board.
-The decision to change County/Area boundaries rests with the Trustee Board or the appropriate Country HQ.
+The decision-making body for changes to the boundaries of a Scout District is the relevant County/Area/Regional Trustee Board.
+The decision to change County/Area/Regional boundaries rests with the Trustee Board of the appropriate Country HQ.

-In any cases of doubt, guidance should be sought from The Secretary’s Department at Gilwell Park.
+In any cases of doubt, guidance should be sought from the Scout Support Centre.
 Once the relevant committee has considered the options, it may be necessary to undertake a final period of consultation before a decision is made.
-However the final decision lies firmly with the appropriate County/Area Trustee Board for District reviews and the Trustee Board / Country HQ for County/Area reviews.
+However the final decision lies firmly with the appropriate County/Area/Regional Trustee Board for District reviews and the Trustee Board / Country HQ for County/Area/Region reviews.

 Once the decision has been made the implementation of the decisions should be addressed.